arthur-adjedj/LKSolver/README.md

 Parenthesis are allowed and usable in formula names

-There are a few tactics available.
+There are a few rules available.
 In order to make things more readable, the permutation is not implemented, you can instead act on the i-th element of the left or right side of a sequent as you wish:
 -Axiom : `axiom`

 -Left/Right Weakening i : `wl i` / `wr i`